blocksds/sdk/docs/content/tutorial/intermediate/using_the_arm7/index.md

   slower than using the cache, and this system forces the ARM9 to do uncached accesses to RAM for every read and write.

+  Also, you need to keep in mind that any variable that you access from an uncached mirror must not be accessed from a cached address.
+Similarly, you shouldn't access any variable in the same cache line as the variable you want to access from an uncached mirror.
+In practice, that means that any struct or variable that you want to access from both CPUs must be aligned to `CACHE_LINE_SIZE` bytes, and you must ensure that the rest of the cache line doesn't have any other variable or struct.
+The size of any shared buffer must be exactly a multiple of `CACHE_LINE_SIZE`.
+If not, if there is a variable in the same cache line, there will be issues if the whole line is loaded to the cache and it is later evicted from cache and updated in RAM when you didn't expect it.

 - Manage the data cache yourself.

   - If the ARM9 wants to send data to the ARM7 it should call